sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Singly, doubly, and circular linked lists
 - Stacks and queues
 - Insertion, deletion, traversal, and reversal
-- Memory management and ownership in linked structures
+- The cost of list operations and when a list beats an array

 [🗒️Lecture Notes (HTML)](../files/c/Week_33_Linked_Data_Structures.html)